holistudio/omni_rebuild/README.md

 ## 🧑‍💻 Usage

+0. If using Ollama, make sure it is running in the background via `ollama serve` in separate terminal

-0. Make sure you are in this directory (`omni_rebuild`) and activate the virtual environment in **two terminals**
+1. Make sure you are in this directory (`omni_rebuild`) and activate the virtual environment in **two terminals**

    ```bash
    conda activate omnibot
    ```

-1. Terminal 1: Start Flask server backend
+2. Terminal 1: Start Flask server backend

     ```bash
     cd backend